mtrimpe/authzen/api/authorization-api-1_0.md

 ## The Subject Search API Request {#subject-search-request}

-The Subject Search request is a 4-tuple constructed of three previously defined entities:
+The Subject Search request is a on object constructed of the following entities:

 `subject`:
 : REQUIRED.
 The subject (or principal) of type Subject.
 NOTE that the Subject type is REQUIRED but the Subject ID can be omitted, and if present, is IGNORED.